SarahQlash/seleniumFramework/README.md

 git clone https://github.com/SarahQlash/seleniumFramework.git
 ```
 * Import the project into Eclipse by importing maven project.
-* You can run the project directly through the Eclipse by running TCS by TestNG or Run the project by maven
+* You can run the project directly through the Eclipse by running Test cases by TestNG or Run the project by maven
 * You can also run the test cases by getting the report directly through allure framework
 * Type in git bash after you select the project destination `allure -serve` then
 ```